 Bake the dressing in a casserole dish.

-TIP #7 Use an interest-read meat thermometer to make sure that the dark meat is done.
+TIP #7 Use an instant-read meat thermometer to make sure that the dark meat is done.
 Place the thermometer into the thigh meat, NOT touching bone.
 The thermometer should read 155˚F. After you remove the turkey from the oven, tent it with foil and allow to rest for 30 minutes.
 The internal temperature will rise to the required 165˚F. for poultry.

 TIP #8 Don’t leave the turkey out at room temperature for more than 2 hours.
 Longer than that and bad things you can’t see start multiplying on the turkey.